-Bitcoin's Lightning Network (LN) is a second layer added to Bitcoin's network enabling transactions to be done between parties off of the blockchain—called off-chain transactionsyou can think of it as being a little like an HOV lane on a highway.
+Bitcoin's Lightning Network (LN) is a second layer added to Bitcoin's network enabling transactions to be done between parties off of the blockchain—called off-chain transactions. you can think of it as being a little like an HOV lane on a highway.

 It is designed to speed up transaction processing times and decrease the associated costs of Bitcoin’s blockchain.